VivereSV/NioShadowverseLogger/README.md

 [Windows](http://www.mediafire.com/file/7hsv3fslg09mzlz/nio_windows.zip/file)

 Linux: As of now, there is no Linux version of Nio.
 If you use Linux and are interested in helping, please message VLV#5047.

+## User made folders
+Listed below are image folders kindly supplied by other users.

+N/A

 # FAQ
 ## It's not working???